org-roam/org-roam-bibtex/README.md

 ### `org-roam-bibtex-preformat-keywords`

 The template prompt wildcards for preformatting.
-Only relevant when `org-roam-bibtex-preformat-templates` is set to t (default).
+Only relevant when `org-roam-bibtex-preformat-templates` is set to `t` (default).
 This can be a string, a list of strings or a cons-cell alist, where each element is `(STRING .
 STRING)`.

 Use only alphanumerical characters, dash and underscore.
 See `org-roam-bibtex-edit-notes` for implementation details.

-1. If the value is a string, a single keyword, it is treated as a BibTeX field name, such as =key=.
-In the following example all the prompts with =key= keyword will be preformatted, as well as the corresponding match group %\1.
+1. If the value is a string, a single keyword, it is treated as a BibTeX field name, such as `=key=`.
+In the following example all the prompts with the `=key=` keyword will be preformatted, as well as the corresponding match group %\1.

 ```el
 (setq org-roam-bibtex-preformat-keywords "=key=")